Skip to content

 Unfortunately, when the fine balance of all of these things is disrupted, our wellbeing can become unbalanced.
 Stresses or anxieties can become predominant.
 Fatigue and distraction might become too much for us.
 We might try to cope by becoming withdrawn or emotionally unstable.
 This may even have an impact on how we care for our patients.

-During the height of the COVID-19 pandemic, this became more evident than before with high levels of stress and burnout amongst junior doctors.
+During the height of the COVID-19 pandemic, this became more evident than before with high levels of stress and burnout amongst resident doctors.

 Wellbeing Champion